swyxio/swyxdotio/content/writing/technical/svelte/svelte-why.md

 Svelte, and Rich's programming style in general, is extremely mutable.
 Many people would recoil in horror at the way Rich uses state in modules.
 Many variables are just held in scope and directly mutated with setters. *Are you supposed to hold singleton values in ES modules?* I think many people already do, but pretend they don't by sticking a bunch of functions between them and the cold hard truth.

-I get the value of functional, immutable programming [TODO: link].
-However, even React embraces local mutability [TODO: link].
+I get the value of [functional, immutable programming](https://www.netlify.com/blog/2018/10/05/netlify-and-the-functional-immutable-reactive-deploy/).
+However, [even React embraces local mutability](https://www.swyx.io/writing/rise-of-immer/).
 Svelte is obviously a little more aggressive about the mutability, but mutability is still scoped within component and store boundaries.
-Rich even acknowledges (on Jlengstorf's livestream) that React got one-way data flow right.
+[Rich even acknowledges](https://youtu.be/ogXETl_I0Dg) that React got one-way data flow right.

 By the way, Svelte allows for immutability too.
 You can mark arrays as immutable, for performance needs.
 It just isn't required to function.